hernanchavezthielemann/GRO2LAM/README.md

 # Code Datastream Highlights:

-In this section, every routine is described, explaining the several input and output arguments, the entries required by the GUI and the mathematical models supported by the code.
+In this section, every important routine is described.

 > run